 • We live to serve each other and by serving each other — we live!
 We are deliberate in setting aside time for each other.

-David and Gretchen Willard wrote this article, which you can find in the book, Breakthrough Marriage.
-You can obtain this book at Conflictbalancebreakthrough.com.
-It’s a book to help you fall in love with your spouse all over again.
+David and Gretchen Willard wrote this article, which came from the book, Breakthrough Marriage.
+Unfortunately, the book is no longer available.
+But if you can find it, we recommend you read it.
+It truly is a book to help you fall in love with your spouse all over again.

 — ALSO —

-The following is a link to a Doingfamilyright.com article to help you further in writing a vision statement for your marriage.
-We believe the info provided can help you further as you work to create your statement together.
-This article, written by Dr Dave Currie, includes the process of developing a marriage vision statement and a marriage mission statement and beyond.
+With that said, the following is a link to a Doingfamilyright.com article to help you further in writing a vision statement for your marriage.
+Dr Dave Currie wrote this particular article.
+It includes the process of developing a marriage vision statement and a marriage mission statement and beyond.
 He gives some great guidelines.
 Plus, he includes the mission statement that he and his wife Donalyn wrote as an example.

 The guidelines and pointers that are given in it could help you in this mission, as well.